Numerical Analysis of a Corrected Smagorinsky Model: Model derivation

 where $C_s\approx 0.1$, Lilly \cite{lilly}.
 Let $\Dt x$ to be the mesh size and $\delta=\Delta x << 1$ is the model length scale \cite{smagorinsky1993}.
 Thus we get the classic Smagorinsky model \eqref{smag}.

-By taking the dot product with $\bw$, here we have the energy equality for Smagorinsky model:
+By taking the dot product with $ w$, here we have the energy equality for Smagorinsky model:

-$(C_s\delta)^2\|\grad\bw\|^3\geq0 $ approximates the average energy dissipated by fluctuation.
+$(C_s\delta)^2\|\grad w\|^3\geq0 $ approximates the average energy dissipated by fluctuation.
 Since it is positive, it prevents the energy from returning to the mean flow.
-Next, we introduce an approximation to the term $\frac{1}{2}\frac{d}{dt}\overline{\|\bu'\|^2}$ in our model to gain time accuracy and hence improve the existing Smagorinsky model.
+We aim to remove this flaw in the corrected model.
+Notice that in \eqref{statistical}, the term $\frac{d}{dt}\int_{\Omega}\overline{| u'|^2}\ d x$ is omitted for flows at statistical equilibrium.
+This term is accountable for backscatter and other non-equilibrium effects.
+To model this term, we must express $u'$ in terms of $\bar{u}$.
+One idea in \cite{jiang2016ev} is that since the Smagorinsky model is dimensionally consistent, it must conform to the Kolmogorov-Prandtl relation \cite{kolmogrov,prandtl}